-The process known as Carbon Copy Agent or Ultima Online Client or Project1 or Inventory Client or Cyber Cafe Locking System or Ispania Application or ParadisePoker client program or Runes of Magic
+The process known as Carbon Copy Agent or Ultima Online Client or Project1 or Inventory Client or Cyber Cafe Locking System or Internet Caffe Client or Ispania Application or Runes of Magic

-belongs to software Altiris Carbon Copy Solution or Project1 or Serious Samurize or Dransik or Snow Inventory Client Installer or Ultima Online or Turkojan or Internet Caffe Software
+belongs to software RocketTab or GeniusBox or Project1 or Altiris Carbon Copy Solution or Ultima Online or Internet Caffe Software or Snow Inventory Client Installer or Serious Samurize or BrowserSafeguard with RocketTab

-by Altiris (www.altiris.com) or Electronic Arts (www.ea.com) or Snow Software AB (snowsoftware.com) or UAD or Runewaker or SM Software (sm-software.com) or Funcom Oslo AS or ParadisePoker.com.
+by Joltlogic or Altiris (www.altiris.com) or Electronic Arts (www.ea.com) or Software Jockey or Inertware or Snow Software AB (snowsoftware.com) or UAD or Secureencoded or Antamedia or Runewaker or SM Software (sm-software.com).

-Description: The file Client.exe is located in a subfolder of "C:\Program Files".
+Description: Client.exe is not essential for Windows and will often cause problems.
+The file Client.exe is located in a subfolder of "C:\Program Files".

 It is not a Windows core file.
-The application uses ports to connect to a LAN or the Internet.
 There is no description of the program.
-Client.exe is able to record inputs, monitor applications, hide itself and connect to the Internet.
-Therefore the technical security rating is 38% dangerous; however you should also read the users reviews.
+The program has no visible window.
+Client.exe is able to record keyboard and mouse inputs, monitor applications, hide itself and connect to the Internet.
+Therefore the technical security rating is 44% dangerous; however you should also read the user reviews.